-Is voluntary, and applies to gold, silver and platinum group metals (PGM - platinum, palladium rhodium).

-Starts with responsible sources which meet eligibility criteria.
+Allows a traceable material which is segregated along the supply chain.
+Is voluntary, and applies to Requires third-party gold, silver and platinum group auditing at every stage COC metals (PGM - platinum, of the supply chain. palladium rhodium).
+CERTIFICATION AT A GLANCE Is designed to promote Starts with responsible responsible sourcing sources which meet from artisan and eligibility criteria. small-scale mining.